vict0rcarvalh0/pinocchio-guide/README.md

 use crate::Allocate;

+/// Processes the `Allocate` instruction.
+///
+/// ### Parameters:
+/// - `accounts`: The accounts required for the instruction.
+/// - `space`: The number of bytes to allocate.
+/// - `signers`: The signers array needed to authorize the transaction.
+///
+/// ### Accounts:
-pub fn process_allocate<'a>(
+/// 0. `[WRITE, SIGNER]` The account to allocate space for. pub fn process_allocate<'a>(
     accounts: &'a [AccountInfo<'a>],
     space: u64,                       // Determines how many bytes of memory are allocated for the account.